 Surgical and Other Procedures

 Surgery is the most common treatment.
 To remove a brain tumor, a neurosurgeon performs a craniotomy, which involves making an opening in the skull.
 If the tumor cannot be at least partially removed, the surgeon may perform a biopsy, in which a small piece of the tumor is removed so that a pathologist can examine it under a microscope to determine the type of cancer cells.
-This necessary information helps determine other forms of treatment.
+This necessary information helps doctors prescribe other forms of treatment.

 Physicians may insert a shunt to drain cerebrospinal fluid.
 A shunt is a long, thin tube placed in the brain and then threaded under the skin to another part of the body, usually the abdomen.
 It works like a drainpipe, allowing excess fluid to be carried away from the brain and absorbed in the abdomen.
 Scientists are also developing therapies such as targeted toxins.